codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 ### _What is the point of such an incomplete agreement?_

-Well, although it is in a legal sense largely incomplete, this "contract" is arguably a workable basis for a decentralised, trustless, and disintermediated transaction between two arms-length individuals, something that has been, until now, impossible to carry out in the world of ecommerce.
+Well, although it is in a legal sense largely incomplete, this "contract" is arguably a workable basis for a decentralised, trustless, and disintermediated transaction between two arms-length individuals, something that has been, until now, impossible to carry out in the world of e-commerce.
 There are no banks, payment services or online markets involved.
 This is a new kind of transaction for an economy adapted to the internet.

 Regardless of whether we want to get into the minutae of the traditional sales contract, and include everything to make this smart-contract complete and enforceable from a legal standpoint, we need to start at the beginning, with the functions that will facilitate the nuts and bolts of the transaction.
 Not only will it give us an understanding of the kind of things that are possible, but the instrumental foundations of the transaction itself is the only place from which we can encode, adapt, or discard these contractual legal requirements.